nurcanyaz/TFLite2-TurkishCoinDetection/README.md

 # TFLite2-TurkishCoinDetection

-TFLite2-TurkishCoinDetection is an artificial intelligence model that identifies Turkish Lira coins using image processing and machine learning techniques.
-This project offers a lightweight and efficient classification model optimized with TensorFlow Lite for deployment on mobile and embedded devices.
+**TFLite2-TurkishCoinDetection** is an AI model designed to detect and classify Turkish Lira coins using TensorFlow Lite.
+The model is lightweight and optimized for deployment on resource-constrained devices such as mobile and IoT systems.

-# Features
+## Features
- Recognition of Turkish Lira Coins: The model classifies 1 TL, 50 kuruş, and other Turkish Lira coins based on their images.

-Mobile and Embedded Device Integration: With the benefits of TensorFlow Lite, the model can operate quickly and efficiently on low-resource devices.

-# Ease of Use
-The project provides a clear structure with step-by-step explanations for training and testing processes.

-# Technologies Used
-- TensorFlow Lite: For model optimization and adaptation for mobile devices.
-- Python: For data processing, model training, and testing.
-- OpenCV: For image processing and data preprocessing.
-# Project Structure
-- coin_model.ipynb: A Jupyter Notebook containing the model training and conversion processes.
-- images.zip: A dataset of coin images used for training and testing.
-- README.md: A detailed description of the project.
+- **Turkish Lira Coin Detection**: Accurately classifies coins like 1 TL and 50 kuruş.
+- **TensorFlow Lite Support**: Optimized for mobile and embedded systems.
+- **Simplified Training Workflow**: Supports data labeling using tools like LabelImg and Roboflow.

+## Technical Details
+- **Model**: SSD Mobilenet V2 FPNLite 320x320
+- **Training**: Built using TensorFlow Object Detection API and converted to TFLite format.
+- **Performance**:
+  - **Accuracy**: Over 90%
+  - **mAP (mean Average Precision)**: 85%

+## Use Cases
+- Mobile applications to assist visually impaired individuals in recognizing coins.
+- Real-time object detection systems for Turkish coins.

+## Installation and Usage

-Requirements
+### Requirements
 - Python 3.7+
-- TensorFlow and TensorFlow Lite
+- TensorFlow
 - OpenCV

-# Training and Testing the Model
+### Train the Model
-- Open the Jupyter Notebook and run the coin_model.ipynb file.
+Run the coin_model.ipynb file in Jupyter Notebook to start the training process.
-- Once training is complete, the TensorFlow Lite model will be generated and ready for use.

 # Example Usage
 Integrate the trained model into a mobile application to perform coin recognition using live camera feeds.